Victoria’s Secret Angel Grace Elizabeth Flaunts Perfect Abs In New Lingerie Snapshot

 In the second photograph, Grace could be seen wearing black lace lingerie that also included knee-high stockings and a stylish garter belt to exude very provocative vibes.
 To pose for the snap, the model wore minimal makeup and let her hair down.

-In the third and final photograph, the stunner could be seen wearing a revealing pink silk night gown while she posed for the snap with her back turned toward the camera.
-Graced styled her hair into a bun, opted for a full face of makeup, accessorized with gold hoop earrings and looked away from the camera to strike a pose.
+In the third and final photograph, the stunner could be seen wearing a revealing pink silk nightgown while she posed for the snap with her back turned toward the camera.
+Grace styled her hair into a bun, opted for a full face of makeup, accessorized with gold hoop earrings, and looked away from the camera to strike a pose.

 As of this writing, the post has racked up more than 64,000 likes and over 400 comments where fans drooled over the model’s hot figure as well as her sense of style.